cartersocha/derek-vibe/IMPLEMENTATION_PLAN.md

 - Session notes now support caret-positioned `@` mention menus that hyperlink to character sheets, with keyboard navigation, inline creation for new characters, and automatic attendee syncing.
 - Mention rendering utilities were centralized so session lists and detail pages share consistent hyperlink behavior for `@Character` references.
 - Session header image controls on the edit form drop redundant labels, keeping the remove action aligned to the right for a cleaner presentation.
+- Text inputs across the app now auto-capitalize their first alphabetical character on blur, applied through a global provider with a data attribute escape hatch for special cases.

 ## Project Overview